argoproj/argo-cd/docs/operator-manual/health.md

   * `Degraded` - the resource is degraded
   * `Suspended` - the resource is suspended and waiting for some external event to resume (e.g. suspended CronJob or paused Deployment)

-By default health typically returns `Progressing` status.
+By default, health typically returns a `Progressing` status.

 NOTE: As a security measure, access to the standard Lua libraries will be disabled by default.
 Admins can control access by setting `resource.customizations.useOpenLibs.<group>_<kind>`.
 In the following example, standard libraries are enabled for health check of `cert-manager.io/Certificate`.